Procedures

 PCI (Percutaneous Coronary Intervention)

-• Bare-metal Stent: Short duration of dual antiplatelet (DAP) therapy, higher compliance, less thrombosis risk.
+• Bare-metal Stent: Used for non-compliant patients since it has a shorter duration of dual antiplatelet therapy and has less thrombosis risk.

 • Drug-eluting Stent: Releases agents over 9-12 months; effective in smaller vessels.

-• If more than 1 stent deployed label final image as per this format: Post Stent (Vessel): 2 x 23mm BRAND
+• Label final image (preferrably without wire in) as per this format: Post Stent (Vessel): 2 x 23mm BRAND

 • Catheter advanced into left ventricle to assess function and pressure.